Gastronomo22/gsoc-2025-gnn-examples/README.md

 This script demonstrates how to classify entire graphs using sum pooling and a simple training loop.
 Inspired by PyG's `gin.py` example, adapted for GraphNeuralNetworks.jl.

+### `gat_arxiv.jl`
+Node classification on the Cora dataset using Graph Attention Networks (GAT).
+This model uses multi-head attention and follows the structure of PyG’s canonical GAT example.
+A clean and interpretable baseline for attention-based message passing in GNNs.